LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

 ## Motivation

-The first change proposed by this LIP is to introduce a new block property, the assets, and to update the block schema accordingly.
+The first change proposed by this LIP is to introduce a new block property, the assets.
 This property is an array of objects containing data injected by the modules registered in the chain during the block creation.
 This change clarifies the general procedure by which modules insert extra data in a block.
+The block assets, together with the transactions, form the block payload.
+The block schema is updated accordingly.

 The second change is to update the block header schema.